copperdogma/matter-skull-switch/README.md

-# ESP32 Matter Generic Switch
+# ESP32-C3 SuperMini Matter Skull Switch

-A Matter 1.4–compatible *Generic Switch* built with the ESP32-C3 SuperMini and a single momentary push-button on GPIO 3.
-The device exposes the **Generic Switch** device type defined in the Matter 1.4 specification [“Switches and Controls → Generic Switch”](https://handbook.buildwithmatter.com/howitworks/devicetypes/#generic-switch) and integrates seamlessly with Apple Home, Google Home, and Amazon Alexa.
+A Matter 1.4–compatible *On/Off Switch* built with the ESP32-C3 SuperMini that controls animatronic skulls and other Halloween effects.
+When turned "on" via Matter (Apple Home, Google Home, Amazon Alexa), the device sends a GPIO "GO!" signal to trigger an effect on connected animatronic devices.

 ## Quick Reference